NovaSheets/NovaSheets/readme.md

 ## Usage

-NovaSheets lets you declare [variables](https://github.com/Nixinova/NovaSheets/wiki/Syntax#Variables) (with optional parameters) and reuse these elsewhere in the document.
-For more information, see the [wiki](https://github.com/Nixinova/NovaSheets/wiki).
-For testing NovaSheets syntax, see [this demo page](https://nixinova.github.io/NovaSheets/test/).
+NovaSheets lets you declare [variables](https://novasheets.netlify.app/docs/variables/) (with optional parameters) and reuse these elsewhere in the document.
+For testing NovaSheets syntax, see [this demo page](https://novasheets.netlify.app/test/).

 ### Example